Table of Contents

 Happy And Hungry Giant Panda

-It is a beautiful day in Southern California with blue skies and pleasant temperatures.
+At the San Diego Zoo, it is a beautiful day in Southern California with blue skies and pleasant temperatures.
 Ten in the morning is the perfect time for arriving at the Panda Habitat.
 As you arrive, you quickly notice how content and happy the Pandas are.
 The second thing you quickly observe is that they eat a lot!
 This is feeding time and this contented fellow is enjoying his almost unlimited bamboo treats.

-Who can resist loving anything this cute, with the face of an angel and the grace of a lumberjack.
+Who can resist loving anything this cute, with the face of an angel and the grace of a lumberjack?
 The San Diego Zoo can not help loving these not so gentle giants.
 It all started in 1987 when two pandas came for a visit for 100 days from China.
-Latter, in 1996, China agreed to allow the zoo to house two of their pandas.
+Later, in 1996, China agreed to allow the zoo to house two of their pandas.
 These first two residents, Bai Yun and Gao Gao gave birth to Xiao Liwu in 2012.
-Bai Yun and Xiao Liwu can be visited at their home habitat in the Panda Trek area.
+Bai Yun and Xiao Liwu can be visited in their home habitat in the Panda Trek area.
 Panda Trek is close to the Giant Panda Research Station.
-The zoo keepers and the researchers are trying to learn all they can about these wonderful, but endangered, residents of the San Diego Zoo.
+The zookeepers and the researchers are trying to learn all they can about these wonderful, but endangered, residents of the San Diego Zoo.
 As for Gao Gao, due to his age and failing health, he lives a quiet life at the Panda Habitat.

 An adult Giant Panda is only about 2-3 feet tall, but they are definitely members of the bear family.
 They walk like a bear, climb like a bear, and play like a bear.
-They are omnivore, as they love to eat bamboo, many other plants, and a meal of good meat is never passed up.
+They are omnivores, as they love to eat bamboo, many other plants, and a meal of good meat is never passed up.
 They are, without a doubt, the cutest bears in town.
 They have an extremely thick body and their bones are thick for the size of the bear.
-But keep tuned for play time, as you will be astonished at how agile and flexible they really are.
+But keep tuned for playtime, as you will be astonished at how agile and flexible they really are.
 Have you ever watched a panda do somersaults?
 They are cute, agile, and more than ready for the Olympics.

 Giant Pandas Are Big On Bamboo

 Probably one of the most amazing things about these Giant Pandas is how small they are at birth.
-They are a little more than 3 ounces when born, are totally dependent on their mother, and are completely without hair.
+They are a little more than 3 ounces when born, are totally dependent on their mother, and are complete without hair.
 They are so helpless that the mother does not leave the baby alone in the den, even to find food or drink for several days.
-When a baby cub nears 2 months of age, they usually begin opening their eyes and soon after they will begin to crawl.
-In the fifth month they are usually walking well and this little rolly poly cub is ready to explore the great outdoors with his mother.
+When a baby cub nears 2 months of age, they usually begin opening their eyes, and soon after they will begin to crawl.
+In the fifth month, they are usually walking well and this little rolly poly cub is ready to explore the great outdoors with his mother.
 From this time on they begin to grow fast, as they eat a lot of bamboo and other plants.
 They spend over 12 hours a day eating.
-Now that, is a healthy appetite!
+Now that is a healthy appetite!

 The Adorable Meerkat

 Welcome to the happy and crazy habitat of the Meerkats at the San Diego Zoo.
-These little fellows are cute, spontaneous, clever beyond belief, and a bundle of fun.
+These little fellows are cute, spontaneous, clever beyond belief and a bundle of fun.
 This spectacular member of the mongoose family is similar to a weasel in many ways.
 If you have never watched them run and play, you do not know what you are missing.

 In their natural habitat, and here at the San Diego Zoo, they like to make large burrows for the whole mob of around 40 members.
 Sometimes the mob can also be called a gang.
-They greatly love the companionship of other meerkats and of course there is safety in larger numbers.
+They greatly love the companionship of other meerkats and of course, there is safety in larger numbers.
 They often groom each other and spend much of the day in group play.

-This amazing meerkat lives about eight years in the wild, and can live as long as 13 in a good zoo.
-When they are first born, they usually weigh less than a pound, but when full grown they would have doubled that.
+This amazing meerkat lives about eight years in the wild and can live as long as 13 in a good zoo.
+When they are first born, they usually weigh less than a pound, but when full-grown they would have doubled that.
 Even a large meerkat is not much over two pounds.
 They may not weigh much, but they can be nine to thirteen inches long.
 Unlike most animals, it is the female that will outweigh the male.

 By far, the most amazing thing about them is their dare devil way of getting their food.
-These tiny hunters can kill poisonous snakes so fast that the snake doesn't know what happened.
-They also like to eat the desert scorpions, though like the snake, their venom doesn't seem to bother them.
+These tiny hunters can kill poisonous snakes so fast that the snake doesn’t know what happened.
+They also like to eat the desert scorpions, though, like the snake, their venom doesn’t seem to bother them.
 They have some type of immunity to the venom, as it does not seem to affect them in any way.
 They also love eating roots and tubers they find in the ground, and a favorite are the tsama melons.
 The moisture naturally found in the tubers and roots supply them with all the water they need.